THOMASELOVE/431-2018-project/demo_study1/README.md

 ## Accessing the Materials

-To access the materials, [visit this link to view the HTML version](http://htmlpreview.github.io/?https://github.com/THOMASELOVE/431-2018-project/blob/master/demo_study1/431-project-study1-demonstration.html), or [download the R Markdown code here](https://raw.githubusercontent.com/THOMASELOVE/431-2018-project/master/demo_study1/431-project-study1-demonstration.Rmd) to use as a template for your own work.
+We will make both HTML and R Markdown versions available as soon as possible.
+We took down the old versions because they weren't executing properly.

 ## Current Status